enebular/docs/en/Dashboard/CreateInfoMotion.md

 ##Infomotion Dashboard

+InfoMotion Dashboard allows users more interaction with InfoMotions.

+Interations:
+- Edit graph settings
+- viewing multiple graphs at once
+- sharing single or multiple InfoMotions for external use
+- changing DataSources
+- filtering data
+- exporting data
+- using live mode, timeline and date range

-Now with dataSource created and an InfoTYpe uploaded select「Create InfoMotion」.
+With dataSource created and an InfoTYpe uploaded select「Create InfoMotion」.
 Enebular will load the InfoMotion Dashbaord.

 ![](/_asset/images/enebular-developers-create-dashboard.png)